Homegear/Homegear-Linux-Touch-Panel-08-DSI-Display-Driver/README.md

 ### Kernel source

-Just clone the rpi-4.19.y branch from here: https://github.com/raspberrypi/linux It might work with older kernel versions but I've seen reports of ugly bugs in them which were solved (as serious memory leak in the vc4 driver), so we better stick with this version (or later).
+Just clone the rpi-4.19.y branch from here: https://github.com/raspberrypi/linux It might work with older kernel versions but I've seen reports of ugly bugs in them which were solved (such as a serious memory leak in the vc4 driver), so we better stick with this version (or later).
 I provided a couple of 'sh' files in the 'kernel' directory, just copy them in the linux directory, run 'build_config.sh' then 'build.sh' after having cross compiling set up and it should build and install the kernel.
 I have set the following building structure, if different some scripts will need to be changed: